-You can further use the Taxonomy file by converting it into a .NET data type with the Load Taxonomy activity, and then passing it as input for activities such as Classify Document Scope, Train Classifiers And Extractors, and Present Validation Station.
+You can further use the Taxonomy file by converting it into a .NET data type with the Load Taxonomy activity, and then passing it as input for activities such as Classify Document Scope, Train Classifiers Scope, Train Extractors Scope and Present Validation Station.

 The Taxonomy Manager can be accessed only after installing a

 UiPath.IntelligentOCR.Activities package higher or equal to v1.6.0 as a dependency for your project.
 Once the package is installed, a Taxonomy Manager button appears on the Ribbon, in the Wizards section.

 The Taxonomy Manager window lets you create document types, sorted by groups and categories.
 When opened for the first time in a project, no groups, categories, or document types are defined.

 The first step is to create a group and a category for the document type you want to create.
 This is done by using the Add Group button next to the Any Group drop-down.
 Once you have chosen a name for your group, you can save it by using the Save button or by simply hitting Enter.